billahdotdev/Learn-Raspberry-Pi/README.md

        data loss.

     6. Write the Image: After selecting the OS and the SD card, click on the "Write" button to start the process.
 Raspberry Pi Imager will download and write the Raspberry Pi OS image to the microSD card.
 This process may take a few minutes depending on the speed of your SD card and internet connection.

+       Or you can use a program like Etcher (https://www.balena.io/etcher/) to write the image to the microSD card.
+This process is called "flashing."

     7. Eject SD Card: Once the writing process is complete, safely eject the microSD card from your PC.